htmldbjs/htmldbjs/docs/methods/renderForms.md

 ### `HTMLDB.renderForms`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method renders all the forms related to `tableElement`.

 #### Description